 When I was reading about who The Fallen was, I was quite excited to see what he would turn out like and how big he was going to be, but I thought he wasn’t utilised enough and wasn’t made as evil as I thought he would be.
 He kind of reminded me of Venom in Spiderman 3, in the fact that you don’t really see enough of him.

-Some of the humour is of the sexual nature and is some parts is very funny.
+Some of the humour is of the sexual nature and is some parts are very funny.
 But again, doesn’t really go to well with badass Decepticons.

-I could write an entire separate post about the overload of sex jokes, but suffice to say, there’s too much of it.
+I could write a whole separate article about the overload of sex jokes, but suffice to say, there’s too much of it.